mayamard/PSY6422/README.md

 index.html: knitted html version of the markdown file

-index_240189002.pdf: knitted pdf version of the markdown file
+index.pdf: knitted pdf version of the markdown file

 /renv: contains project's private library where all required packages are installed